Exploring Entanglement Characteristics in Disordered Free Fermion Systems through Random Bi-Partitioning: Results

-We observe the followings: First, decrease in the EE is always larger in the localized phase than in the delocalized phase ($\Delta_L >\Delta_D$); since there are both short and long-range correlations in the delocalized phase, while we only have short-range correlations in the localized phase.
-Thus, in the localized phase, when we increase $\ell$ we are actually missing share of the short-range correlations.
-In addition, $\Delta_D$ for PRBA model is smaller than that of RD and AA models.
-To understand that, we should note that PRBA model has long-range hopping amplitudes (compare with RD and AA models with nearest-neighbor hopping amplitudes), and thus it has longer range correlations, so we expect smaller decrease in the entanglement entropy in the delocalized phase than RD and AA models with short-range hopping amplitudes.
+Firstly, we consistently observe that the decrease in the entanglement entropy (EE) is more pronounced in the localized phase compared to the delocalized phase, i.e., $\Delta_L > \Delta_D$.
+This phenomenon can be attributed to the presence of both short and long-range correlations in the delocalized phase.
+In contrast, the localized phase predominantly exhibits short-range correlations.
+Consequently, increasing $\ell$ in the localized phase results in the omission of a significant portion of short-range correlations, leading to a more substantial reduction in EE.

+Secondly, it is worth highlighting that $\Delta_D$ for the PRBA model is smaller than that of the RD and AA models.
+This difference can be attributed to the distinctive hopping amplitudes in the PRBA model.
+Specifically, the PRBA model features long-range hopping amplitudes, which differ from the RD and AA models that primarily involve nearest-neighbor hopping amplitudes.
+Consequently, the PRBA model exhibits longer-range correlations, resulting in a relatively smaller decrease in the entanglement entropy in the delocalized phase compared to the RD and AA models, which primarily rely on short-range hopping amplitudes.

+These observations shed light on the intricate interplay between correlation lengths, hopping amplitudes, and the behavior of entanglement entropy in diverse phases of the studied models.

+In our analysis of the entanglement entropy (EE) as a function of the system size $L$ for various values of $\ell$, presented in Fig. \ref{fig:EEvsL_ell}, we made the following observations:

+i) As expected, the EE consistently exhibits lower values in the localized phase when compared to the delocalized phase, across all considered values of $\ell$ and system sizes.

+ii) We observed a notable transition from a volume-law to an area-law scaling behavior as $\ell$ is increased.
+For smaller $\ell$ values, the EE displays rapid linear growth concerning the system size, adhering to a volume-law scaling.
+Conversely, as $\ell$ is increased, the rate of EE growth diminishes, resulting in a saturation behavior that conforms to an area-law scaling.

+iii) It is noteworthy that the saturation point occurs at smaller values of $\ell$ in the localized phase compared to the delocalized phase.

+iv) The PRBA model, characterized by long-range hopping amplitudes, exhibits distinct behavior.
+In the delocalized phase, the rate of EE increase concerning the system size is notably higher for all choices of $\ell$ compared to the other models.

+These findings provide valuable insights into the intricate scaling behaviors of EE, which depend on the phase of the system, the subsystem size, and the range of hopping amplitudes present in the model.